-7.2 Frequency Response Assessment
+7.1 Frequency Response Assessment

 In the 2014-2015 and 2015-2016 transmission planning process the ISO conducted initial studies into frequency response and headroom requirements for potential over-supply conditions.
 The study results indicated acceptable frequency performance within WECC; however the ISO's frequency response may fall below the ISO frequency response obligation specified in NERC reliability standard BAL-003-1.
 Compared to the ISO's actual system performance during disturbances, the study results seem optimistic because actual frequency responses for some contingencies were lower than the dynamic model indicated.
 Further model validation was found to be needed to ensure that governor response in the simulations aligns with the actual response on the system.
-In the 2017-2018 TPP the ISO will assess the validation of models based on real-time contingencies and work with the facility owners to update the models as required.
-The ISO will provide updates on the progress of this assessment through the 2017-2018 transmission planning process.
+The model validation was initiated in the 2016-2017 planning cycle.
+In the 2017-2018 transmission planning process the ISO will continue to assess the validation of models and will conduct a frequency response assessment using the updated generator models that are available from the generator owners.